 It is worth researching ‘contiki’ tours.
 You’ll be with fellow travellers around your age.
 It would be a lot of fun.
 It’s a lump of cash to spend but you would spend this on travel if you were to do it all yourself anyway.
 At least there are lots of people to meet and enjoy the travels with.
 Starting with this would also get you familiar with how it works in Europe and travelling after with confidence of how things work.

 Hostelworld.com will be useful for finding cheap dorms.
 And for money I would recommend an online bank called ‘Revolut’.
 You can transfer your dollars to euros with best rates and easily on their app.
 You use their debit card just like you were home using your home bank.
 Read the terms to the accounts available.

-Good luck and have a great trip 4 months agoAnswered by Patrick via WorldNomads.com
+Good luck and have a great trip about 1 year agoAnswered by Patrick via WorldNomads.com